ME/CFS may be linked to failure in energy supply to the cells

 Abnormal levels of lactic acid

-Saugstad mentions a, where the researchers found that ME/CFS patients had an abnormally elevated level of lactic acid the day after they exercised.
+Saugstad mentions a study led by Katarina Lien, where the researchers found that ME/CFS patients had an abnormally elevated level of lactic acid the day after they exercised.

 “Lactic acid kicks in when you run 400-metres, or when you do anaerobic training and the muscles get too little oxygen.
 The body then makes less ATP, which is the body's fast energy reserve.
 The hypothesis that the cells of ME/CFS patients receive too little oxygen fits well with these findings,” says Saugstad.